shrestabs/ucsc-incominggrad/README.md

 - How hard is it to find housing in Santa Cruz?
 > Medium to Hard.

-- Where do I look?
+- Where do I look for housing?
 > Your options,
 1. Network with previous batch to find who is graduating and if they have a spot
 2. Post on the Facebook/Reddit group listed above
 3. Try <https://www.zillow.com>
 4. Try <https://www.housingregistry.net/>
+5. Innovate.

 - Fall quarter fee payment.
 HOW TO?
 > You will have options either to wire transfer or pay via <https://www.flywire.com/>.
 If you have a student loan, give the wire transfer details to the bank/lender.
 You can mail <https://sbs.ucsc.edu/> for the wire transfer details.